 NOTE 1 - For receive loudness rating calculations according to ITU-T Rec.
 P.79, the real ear loss correction L_E should be set to zero.

-NOTE 2 - The application force of hard earcaps against the Type 3.3 pinna simulator should preferably be within the range of 13 Newton.
+NOTE 2 - The application force of hard earcaps against the Type 3.3 pinna simulator should preferably be about 10 Newton.
 The force applied in the measurements shall always be reported.